lannonbr/follow-up/README.md

 - CDK project for provisioning AWS resources
 - [Script Kit](https://github.com/johnlindquist/kit) function for actually saving the links
+- [Eleventy](https://www.11ty.dev/) website to publicly display links.

+## Future Ideas

-Currently I have only implemented the functionality of saving but in the future I am interested in ideas like:
+In the future I am interested in ideas like:

 - a weekly email of all of the previous week's links
 - an email that fetches a random link from the past